mjdarby/Objection/README.md

 If all goes well, Objection will hook into the Ace Attorney window and wait for microphone input.

+Because of the usage of the Porcupine library, the ppn files will eventually expire and need to be regenerated.
+Refer to the [Porcupine documentation](https://github.com/Picovoice/Porcupine) on how to do that.

 ## Binaries
 A binary release for amd64-compatible machines will be available soon.